 To learn more about using teams for access control, please refer to Using teams article.

-As mentioned above, some of the events initiate sending notifications to the users who were eligible for receiving the messages.
+As mentioned above, some of the events initiate sending notifications to the users who were eligible for receiving the messages as described in this article.
 The web console will use the user account email to send them.
 If the user has installed our app on a mobile device and has registered in the system, then this user will also get a push notification.

 How to stop monitoring a stream